bluz71/vim-mistfly-statusline/README.md

 Highlight Groups And Colors
 ---------------------------

-Segments marked with `*` in the previous section are linked to the following custom highlight groups and their associated linked fallback highlight groups if the current colorscheme does not directly support _mistfly statusline_ (which will be the case for most colorschemes).
+Sub-segments marked with `*` in the previous section are linked to the following custom highlight groups and their associated linked fallback highlight groups if the current colorscheme does not directly support _mistfly statusline_ (which will be the case for most colorschemes).